Changes due to COVID-19

 Medical report costs

-Medical examinations and the completion of forms required to obtain or renew a driver’s licence are not covered under the Alberta Health Care Insurance Plan for Albertans younger than 74.5 years of age.
-These services are covered for those 74.5 years of age and older.
-For those not covered, physicians may bill the patient directly for the examination and form completion.
+Medical examinations and the completion of forms required to obtain or renew a driver’s licence are not covered under the Alberta Health Care Insurance Plan.
+Physicians bill the patient directly for the examination and form completion.

 Medical reports and licence renewals